Asthma in Teens and Adults - Living With Asthma

 important part of asthma treatment.
 But because you may need to take more than

 one medicine, it can be hard to remember to take them.
 To help yourself

-remember, understand the reasons people don't take their asthma medicines, and
+remember, understand the reasons people don't take their asthma medicines.
+Then find

 ways to overcome those obstacles, such as taping a